SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Custom_Operator/Custom_Operator_Tutorial.md

 | ... | ... | ... | ... |

 > [!NOTE]
-> These are only the first three rows of the actual data source that contains billions more entries.
+> These are only the first three rows of the actual data source that contains billions of entries.

 The custom operator you create will have two functions: